Tree House Education & Accessories Ltd Directors Report.

 DIRECTORS RESPONSIBILITY STATEMENT

-c) rectors have selected such accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of your company as at March 31,2016 and of the profits and loss of the company for financial year ended March 31,2016.
+c) Directors have selected such accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of your company as at March 31,2017 and of the profits and loss of the company for financial yearended March 31,2017.

-e) Requisite internal financial controls laid down and that financial controls are adequate and were operating effectively; and
+e) Requisite interna! financial controls laid down and that financial controls are adequate and were operating effectively; and

 f) Proper systems to ensure compliance with the provisions of all applicable laws in place and that such systems were adequate and operating effectively.